-Roles can be a misleading.
+Roles can be misleading.
 More often than not, they are nothing more than a word that organizes where certain people sit in an office.
 Take for instance, the role of a CFO.
 Many consider the CFO as the most glorified accountant of a company, the firm’s money manager, but in reality, they are the secret to a company’s success.
 Bruce Besanko, the CFO of OfficeMax points this out when he stated that “as CFO, I’m in a unique position within the organization, at the absolute center of the universe.
 The only other executive besides me that has that same presence at the center is the CEO.”1

 Of course a CFOs traditional role, namely, overseeing taxes, budgeting, accounting, financial planning, and analysis, is critical to the success of any company.
-When businesses fail manage these areas they end up failing in general.
-However, the CFO’s role is evolving into more robust position that is critical to every facet of a business.
+When businesses fail to manage these areas they end up failing in general.
+However, the CFO’s role is evolving into a more robust position that is critical to every facet of a business.
 Read more

 By Mitch Owens, blog writer at TOP CFOS

 Of all the ways to gauge a business’s success, growth rate is perhaps the most useful.
 It not only validates a firm’s value proposition, but it also spells out opportunity.
 Increased cash from operations and investor interests enable growing businesses to maintain a competitive advantage while expanding their horizons.
 Everybody loves growth.
 However, too much growth can hurt businesses.
 By paying close attention to your financials, though segment and ration analysis, you will know how right rate to grow.
 Read more